-- Monthly practitioners panel chaired by Head of HR to discuss key issues and best practice. - A commitment to ensuring job descriptions and job advertisements highlight the key responsibilities of the role and the club's commitment to safeguarding. - Applications must be in writing; the club will then shortlist and interview as appropriate for the role. - Each candidate will be interviewed by at least two members of staff prior to any offer and interviews questions will include dedicated safeguarding questions. - Ensuring all applicants identity, qualifications and experience are verified through original documentation and any gaps in CVs will be properly explored. - Those working with children will need two written references - All roles or positions will require satisfactory references and criminal record checks under the Disclosure & Barring Service (DBS) appropriate to the role concerned.
+- Monthly practitioners panel chaired by Head of HR to discuss key issues and best practice. - A commitment to ensuring job descriptions and job advertisements highlight the key responsibilities of the role and the club's commitment to safeguarding. - Applications must be in writing; the club will then shortlist and interview as appropriate for the role. - Each candidate will be interviewed by at least two members of staff prior to any offer and interviews questions will include dedicated safeguarding questions. - Ensuring all applicants identity, qualifications and experience are verified through original documentation and any gaps in will employment will be properly explored. - Those working with children/adults at risk will need two written references - All roles or positions will require satisfactory references and criminal record checks under the Disclosure & Barring Service (DBS) appropriate to the role concerned.

 A person shall not commence work until such time that all background checks and references are completed and deemed to be acceptable by the club.
+A list of key information including DBSs will be maintained.